The Order of Time (album): Critical reception

 The album was critically acclaimed.
 Review aggregator Metacritic assigned the album an averaged Metascore of 89 based on ten professional reviews, indicating a "universal acclaim".

 The New Yorker's Hua Hsu was "captivated by the album's ethereal slowness", and wrote that it is "almost psychedelic wandering".
 Referring to the "spectral organ and densely layered acoustic guitars [guiding] songs like 'The Front Door', 'Two Hearts' and 'Astral Plane'", Jonathan Bernstein of the American Songwriter said that the "ethereal, contemplative and meandering narratives provide a counterbalance to the controlled catharsis of June's soul".
 The Guardian's Dave Simpson found the "gloriously ethereal atmosphere" of "Astral Plane" reminiscent of Van Morrison's Astral Weeks.
 Josh Hurst of Slant Magazine wrote, "[The] mingling of the earthbound and the otherworldly is crucial to the album, and June makes it sound like the most natural thing in the world."

 June's songwriting also received praise.
 Emily Zimmerman of Exclaim! wrote that "her persona as a creator is both spellbinding and well versed in the ways of the world".
+In April 2017, Tom Ewing of Freaky Trigger named it his seventh favorite album of the year so far, calling it "[o]ak-aged Americana with cawing vocals".